warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/deploy-smart-contracts-on-warden/deploy-an-evm-contract.md

 The [`x/evm`](/learn/warden-protocol-modules/external-modules#xevm) Warden module allows executing **Ethereum Virtual Machine (EVM)** contracts charged by [Evmos](https://docs.evmos.org/protocol/modules/evm) and written in **Solidity**.

-This guide explains how to create and deploy a simple "Counter" Solidity smart contract using Foundry's toolset on a Warden local chain or on [Chiado testnet](/operate-a-node/chiado-testnet/chiado-overview).
+This guide explains how to create and deploy a Solidity smart contract on a Warden local chain or on [Chiado testnet](/operate-a-node/chiado-testnet/chiado-overview).
+You'll deploy a simple counter contract using [Foundry](https://book.getfoundry.sh)'s toolset.

 ## Prerequisites